VirgilSecurity/virgil-sdk-x/docs/objectivec/guides/virgil-card/validating-card.md

 Additionally, developers can verify the **signature of the application server**.

-Set up your project environment before you begin to validate a Virgil Card, with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.
+Before you begin to validate a Virgil Card, set up your project environment with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.

-In order to validate the signature of the Virgil Card owner, **Virgil Services**, and the Application Server, we need to:
+To validate the signature of the Virgil Card owner, **Virgil Services**, and the Application Server, we need to:

 ```objectivec
 NSData *appPublicKey = [[NSData alloc]